Mango Pavlova

 Or juicy Cherry Pavlova:

-Can you make this dessert part of a menu?
+Can I make this recipe part of a menu?

 Sure!
 Mango Pavlova can shine as the perfect dessert at any of your special dinners.